folio-org/okapi/doc/guide.md

 #### TenantPermissions Interface

-When a module gets enabled for a tenant, Okapi also attempts to locate a `_tenantPermissions` interface, and invoke that.
+When a module gets enabled for a tenant, Okapi also attempts to locate a module that provides the `_tenantPermissions` interface, and invoke that.
 Typically this would be provided by the permission module.
 It gets a structure that contains the module to be enabled, and all the permissionSets from the moduleDescriptor.
 The purpose of this is to load the permissions and permission sets into the permission module, so that they can be assigned to users, or used in other permission sets.

+Unless you are writing a permission module, you should never need to provide this interface.

 The service should be idempotent, since it may get called again, if something went wrong with enabling the module.
 It should start by deleting all permissions